jacksund/simmate/tutorials/02_ Run_a_workflow.md

 # The full tutorial

-> :bulb: For beginners, you will start this tutorial on your local computer, even if you don't have VASP installed.
+> :bulb: You will start this tutorial on your local computer, even if you don't have VASP installed.
 By the end of the tutorial, you will have switched to a computer with VASP (likely a remote university or federal supercomputer).

 <br/> <!-- add empty line -->

 ## The 4 stages of a workflow

 Before running any workflows, it is important to understand what's happening behind the scenes.
-The simplest workflows involve just a single calculation (such as an energy calculation), and when we `run` one, there are the four steps all workflows go through:
+All workflows carry out four steps:

 - `configure`: chooses our desired settings for the calculation (such as VASP's INCAR settings)
 - `schedule`: decides whether to run the workflow immediately or send off to a job queue (e.g. SLURM, PBS, or remote computers)
-- `execute`: writes our input files, runs the calculation (e.g. calling VASP), and checks the results for errors
+- `execute`: writes our input files, runs the calculation (e.g. VASP), and checks the results for errors
 - `save`: saves the results to our database

 There are many different scenarios where we may want to change the behavior of these steps.
-For example, what if I want to run `execute` on some remote computer instead of my local one?
+For example, what if I want to `execute` on a remote computer instead of my local one?
 Or if I want to `save` results to a cloud database that my entire lab shares?
-These can be configured easily, but because they are require some extra setup, we are going to save them for a later tutorial.
+These can be configured easily, but because they require extra setup, we will save them for a later tutorial.

 For now, we just want to run a workflow using Simmate's default settings.
 Without setting anything up, here is what Simmate will do: